verifa/website/README.md

 ### Other notable mentions

-1. [mdsvex](https://mdsvex.pngwn.io/) - for converting Markdown into pages
-2. [giscus](https://giscus.app/) - adding comments to our blog using GitHub discussions
+1. [giscus](https://giscus.app/) - adding comments to our blog using GitHub issues

 ## Design